mm21/trilium-alchemy/doc/sdk/guide/declarative-notes.md

 ### Child of singleton

-Every child of a singleton note is required to also have a deterministic {obj}`Note.note_id`.
+Every child of a singleton note is required to also have a deterministic `note_id`.
 Therefore a `note_id` is generated for children of singletons, even if they don't satisfy any of the above criteria.

-This is recursive, so an entire note tree specified by {obj}`Note` subclasses will be instantiated with a deterministic `note_id` if the root satisfies any of the above criteria.
+This is recursive, so an entire note tree specified by {obj}`BaseDeclarativeNote` subclasses will be instantiated with a deterministic `note_id` if the root satisfies any of the above criteria.

 ## Adding relations